hydroflame/libcheat/README.md

 		wire += 10000;
 	}, 'add 1e4 wire');

+Every time you load the page you have to open the dev console and paste this in for the cheats to take effect. ext_cheat can help make this less tedious.

 ## How to automate tasks

 There are several ways that you can gain access to the necessary code or